COVID-19 General Information

-Council Meetings will return to an in-person format with physical distance measures (1.5 metres between each person).
+Council Meetings have returned to an in-person format with physical distance measures (1.5 metres between each person).

 More information about changes to upcoming Ordinary Council Meetings.

-In alignment with the Department of Health guidelines and directives from the Federal Government, Citizenship Ceremonies at the City of Kwinana have temporarily moved online.
+In alignment with the Department of Health guidelines and directives from the Federal Government, Citizenship Ceremonies at the City of Kwinana are now being rescheduled.

-The Department of Home Affairs is working closely with Local Governments who have had to cancel ceremonies to ensure that impacted residents are able to be rescheduled as soon as it is safe to do so.
+The Department of Home Affairs is working closely with Local Governments who had to cancel ceremonies due to COVID-19 to ensure that impacted residents are able to be rescheduled as soon as possible.
 Priority list remains standard based on approval date.

 Those who require an urgent Citizenship Ceremony will be assessed by the Department of Home Affairs based on the below criteria;